sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 The process follows the flow HA design.
 When replacing the current flow with the newly generated flows, the new flows will be marked as "not-synced".
 Then the packet will be sent back to the pipeline, which triggers the inline flow sync logic and takes the flow information to the other side.

-Since the flow incarnation id is part of the flow state, it will also be sync'ed to the standby side and updates the stored id there.
+Since the flow incarnation id is part of the flow state, it will also be synched to the standby side and updates the stored id there.
 Although in flow HA design, the policy will be programmed to both active and standby side, but we cannot use the id in the standby side directly, because these 2 pipelines are programmed independently, so we don't have a way to ensure that the standby one always matches the active one.
 To solve this, we make the standby pipeline always follows the active side, which follows the flow lifetime management design in flow HA.

 ### 1.5.
 Object model change summary for full flow resimulation